Danielmhawes/Jon-Chretien/README.md

 - heres my live link: https://github.com/Danielmhawes/Jon-Chretien.git

 - Done my indentation and taking out my my center tags and aligning my text to the center instead of using the center tag.

+-finished my responsive design for mobile and tablet.